akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 unfold
 ^^^^^^
-Stream the result of a function as long as it returns a ``Some`` or non-empty ``Optional``, the value inside the optional consists of a tuple (or ``Pair``) where the first value is a state passed back into the next call to the function allowing to pass a state.
+Stream the result of a function as long as it returns a ``Optional``, the value inside the optional consists of a pair where the first value is a state passed back into the next call to the function allowing to pass a state.
 The first invocation of the provided fold function will receive the ``zero`` state.

 Can be used to implement many stateful sources without having to touch the more low level ``GraphStage`` API.